 6. After referring an employee

-After making a referral, a case manager will contact your employee to conduct a telephone assessment at a convenient time for them — usually within 2 working days of receipt of referral or 5 working days for face-to-face, if this has been requested.
+After making a referral, a case manager will contact your employee to conduct a telephone assessment at a convenient time for them — usually within two working days of receipt of referral or five working days for face-to-face, if this has been requested.

 During the assessment

-The assessment is carried out by health professionals who act as case managers through to the end of the process and are the single point of contact for you (if you have made the referral) and your employee.
+The assessment is carried out by health professionals who act as case managers through to the end of the process.
+They will be the single point of contact for you (if you have made the referral) and your employee.

 It might be necessary to contact you if your employee has been referred by their GP.
 Your employee must give their consent for you to be contacted if this is the case.

 - try to identify the obstacles preventing the employee from returning to work